fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 The <em>event</em> parameter is the [event](https://reactjs.org/docs/handling-events.html) that triggers the call to the event handler function:

-The event handler immediately calls the <em>event.preventDefault()</em> method, which prevents the default action of submitting a form, which would cause the page to reload among other things.
+The event handler immediately calls the <em>event.preventDefault()</em> method, which prevents the default action of submitting a form.
+The default action would, among other things, cause the page to reload.

 The target of the event stored in _event.target_ is logged to the console